docker sandbox run

 Use a custom base image (-t, --template)

---template IMAGESpecify a custom container image to use as the sandbox base:
+--template IMAGESpecify a custom container image when creating a sandbox:

 By default, each agent uses a pre-configured image.
 The --template option